anstaks/ruby-passenger-nginx-installer/readme.md

 ### Credits

-* The base of this came from [Chris Oliver](http://excid3.com/blog/setting-up-ubuntu-12-04-with-ruby-1-9-3-nginx-passenger-and-postgresql-or-mysql/).
+* The base of this came from [Leonard Teo](http://www.leonardteo.com/2012/11/install-ruby-on-rails-on-ubuntu-server/).
-* The Nginx start/stop init.d script came from [Linode](http://library.linode.com/).
-* The Nginx ubuntu log rotation config came from [Mell Zamora](http://www.mellzamora.com/installing-nginx-on-ubuntu-and-debian/)